September 28, 2019

 Conservatives, Racism and the Merchants of Hate

-The professional “hate-monitoring” organization, the Anti-Defamation League (ADL) of B’nai B’rith, has come out with its latest list of Ostensibly founded as a “watch-dog” organization to surveil against anti-semitism and anti-semitic behavior, the ADL has become, like the Southern Poverty Law Center (SPLC), little more than a strident, far Left voice for suppression and limitation of free speech.
+The professional “hate-monitoring” organization, the Anti-Defamation League (ADL) of B’nai B’rith, has come out with its latest list of “35 hate” symbols and hand signs which must be banned from public use.
+Ostensibly founded as a “watch-dog” organization to surveil against anti-semitism and anti-semitic behavior, the ADL has become, like the Southern Poverty Law Center (SPLC), little more than a strident, far Left voice for suppression and limitation of free speech.

 But even its latest list, rather what is included on the list, caught many observers off guard.
 In addition to the expected enumeration of pro-Nazi and “white supremacist” symbols, tattoos, and hand signs, the ADL includes the “okay” hand sign as racist and, thus, verboten.